Vaelthur/DataSpaces_Tesina/README.md

 Tesina is available here: https://docs.google.com/document/d/1CkyFGS5KMiWlv5zkR2MUJLqmtMwSW5zF5HJowZUE0w4/edit

 # TODO - practical -
 - Implement plots
-- understand why some features are more relevant than others ( see https://bmccancer.biomedcentral.com/articles/10.1186/s12885-017-3877-1 )
-- more approfondite study of ROC and AUG to determine the most important features
-- use Kfold to provide validation sets
-- see sensitivity and specificity values
+- see sensitivity and specificity values - OK
 - describe methods used in a better way and with explanation on how they work and comparison between results obtained